idptools/metapredict/docs/usage/using-in-python.rst

 Generating Graphs From a .fasta File:
 -------------------------------------

-By using the ``graph_disorder_fasta`` function, you can graph predicted consensus disorder values for the amino acid sequences in a .fasta file.
+By using the ``graph_disorder_fasta()`` function, you can graph predicted consensus disorder values for the amino acid sequences in a .fasta file.
 The *graph_disorder_fasta* function takes a .fasta file as input and by default will return the graphs immediately.
-However, you can specify *output_dir=path_to_save_files* which result in a a .png file saved to that directory for every sequence within the .fasta file.
+However, you can specify *output_dir=path_to_save_files* which result in a .png file saved to that directory for every sequence within the .fasta file.
 You cannot specify the output file name here!
 By default, the file name will be the first 14 characters of the FASTA header followed by the filetype as specified by filetype.
 If you wish for the files to include a unique leading number (i.e. X_rest_of_name where X starts at 1 and increments) then set *indexed_filenames = True*.
 This can be useful if you have sequences where the 1st 14 characters may be identical, which would otherwise overwrite an output file.
 By default this will return a single graph for every sequence in the FASTA file.

 **WARNING -**
 This command will generate a graph for ***every*** sequence in the .fasta file.
 If you have 1,000 sequences in a .fasta file and you do not specify the *output_dir*, it will generate **1,000** graphs that you will have to close sequentially.
 Therefore, I recommend specifying the *output_dir* such that the output is saved to a dedicated folder.